earvinpiamonte/daylight/README.md

 # daylight

-Write down notes directly on the new tab page of your Google Chrome browser.
+Daylight, stylized as `daylight`, is a Google Chrome browser extension that let's you write down notes directly on the new tab page.

-## Other features
+## Features

-- opt in to automatically reset your notes from your template (resets to the next midnight)
+- Opt in to automatically reset your notes from your template (resets at midnight)
-- set up daily notes template
-- easily copy your notes for the day with a copy to clipboard button and send it anywhere
+- Easily copy your notes for the day with a copy to clipboard button and send it anywhere
+- Download current notes as text file
+- Dark mode?
+Oh You're dang right

 ## Install